 His pleasant reverie was shattered by a shouting guard outside his cabin.
 He vowed to torture the guard as well.
 He stepped outside to find out who his second victim would be and then saw that the entire sky was red.
 At the southern edge of the village he could see flames devouring the fir trees.
 “CRAP!” he shouted.
 The guard screamed “FIRE!” and did not wait to take his leave.
 BRILL-BRA screamed more profanity and ran back inside to grab his small bag of precious stones and metals.
 The roar of the fire grew deafening and he could actually feel the heat.
 The ROI were running everywhere.
 They were too panicked to stop.
 BRILL-BRA ran too.

 Meanwhile, Jaccim Nohan awoke in great pain and confusion.
-He ached everywhere and his flesh ached.
+He ached everywhere and his ample though shredded flesh ached.
 He crawled out of the large pile of horse manure and saw that the entire sky glowed red.
 Though still at some distance, he could feel the heat of the fire.
 He did not feel strong enough to make his broken body run.
-Into his mind flashed an image of the fruit cellar that lay beneath one corner of the lodge of dining that lay only forty yards upwind of the barn.
-He crawled as fast as he could and just as the flames began to emerge from the fir forest.
+Into his mind flashed an image of the fruit cellar that lay beneath one corner of the large lodge used for dining and for storing weapons.
+It lay only forty yards upwind of the barn.
+He crawled as fast as he could just as the flames began to emerge from the fir forest.
 Adrenaline managed to help his broken body traverse the distance and crawl into the landing.
 From there, he sat on the stairway and used his hands to lower himself, step by step, into the fruit cellar.
 He did not know whether he could survive but he hoped so.
 In one corner was a cistern of water used to soften dried fruit and he wet some cloths and pulled them around himself and awaited his fate as the flames roared and cracked outside.
 Nohan’s pain so overwhelmed him that he felt unsure whether he wished the flames would spare him or consume him.